Mathematics Education Leadership Training

 For a quarter of a century, Mathematics Education Leadership Training (MELT) has been at the forefront of empowering educators with innovative strategies and resources to enhance mathematics teaching.
 This milestone year promises to be extra special, featuring a series of enriching workshops, inspiring keynote speakers, and opportunities to connect with fellow educators passionate about mathematics education.

-Tuition Cost for each Summer Institute will be posted soon.
+Tuition Cost : $100 per person per institute.
 Don't miss out to be part of a legacy of excellence and innovation.
 Register and be a part of the MELT community as we continue to shape the future of mathematics education together!

 Each institute provides up to 3 continuing education credits (CEUs).
-See course descriptions, when available, for more details on credit and delivery modes.
 Registration opens January 2026.

 Institutes held on the Boone campus are in person Monday through Thursday in Walker Hall.